mozilla-services/stubattribution/README.md

 # Stub Attribution
-A service which accepts an atribution code and returns a modified stub installer.
+A service which accepts an attribution code and returns a modified stub installer.